 $ sudo service postgresql restart

-- Now login postgresql server again, the error will be fixed.
+- Now login PostgreSQL server again with the command psql user=postgres or psql postgres postgres, the error will be fixed.

 ~$ psql user=postgres psql (10.7 (Ubuntu 10.7-0ubuntu0.18.04.1)) Type "help" for help. postgres=#

 - Below is the explanation of the settings text line like host all all 127.0.0.1/32 trust in the pg_hba.conf file.
 When you meet a login authentication error, you can change the METHOD column value to trust, this method will not require any password and trust any connection.
 But for the production environment, you had better use the method peer or md5 for safety issues.